connormayer/featurizer/README.md

 The basic functionality of this code is to take a set of input phonological classes and produce a feature system for that set.
 See the paper for a full description.

-This program can be run with either a graphical user interface (GUI) or a command line interface.
+This program can be run with either a graphical user interface (GUI; implemented by [Isaac Lee](https://github.com/eyezhick)) or a command line interface.
 Instructions for each can be found below.

 ---